nadia-solution-tracker/third-milestone-project/README.md

 - Create your own recipe and save it.
 - Create and save, edit and delete your cook book like normal physical diary.
 - Like and View the recipes of other cooks.
-- Large database of recipes of different cuisines and countries.
+- Large database of recipes from different cuisines and countries.
 - Searching and Filtering recipes based on different attributes such as cuisines, allergens, meals and searching based on any recipes, ingredients or keywords
 - Ordering recipes on reasonable aspects like “most liked” and “most popular” recipes
 - Social community to share recipes and inspire others.
-- Gain confidence in their cooking abilities
+- Gain confidence in your cooking abilities

 #### User Stories

 **"Kate loves cooking and wants to share her own personal recipes to the world"**
-- As a user, who wants to create an account Kate can register into the application by clicking the Register link on the navigation menu at the top, this will bring Kate a user entry form which when complete creates a new user account for Kate and presents additional features of the application
+- As a user,  Kate can register into the application by clicking the **Register** link on the navigation menu at the top, this will bring Kate a user entry form which when complete creates a new user account for Kate and presents additional features of the application where she can now create her personal food diary
-- As a user,  Kate can login into the application by click the Login link on the navigation menu at the top ,fill up validate entries so that the it presents her my preferences.
+- As a user,  Kate can login into the application by click the **Login link** on the navigation menu at the top ,fill up validate entries so that the it presents her the preferences.
 - As a user Kate can create her own recipes and add it and also manage her cooking diary.
 - As a user Kate can also View other chefs recipes and Like them

 **"Richard wants to prepare a nice meal for his wife and want to access the web application to check out some nice dinner ideas”**
-- As a user, Richard is provided with a search feature to search recipes on any field he would like ,this would also include any kind of ingredients he has in his kitchen.
+- As a user, Richard is provided with a search feature to search recipes by clicking the **Recipe** link on the navigation menu or the **View All recipes** button on the home page and searchh on any field he would like ,this would also include any kind of ingredients he has in his kitchen.
 - As a user , Richard is provided with drop down filters based on Cuisine, Allergen and Meal clicking any one drop down or a combination of filters would give Richard the best recipe he would want to make.
-- As a user, Richard can also type keywords in the text field this would include ingredient name, recipe name or any kind of keywords and would present Richard with a hug list of Recipes count of the recipes will be displayed on the top  which he could navigate through by clicking on the links provided at the bottom of the page.
+- As a user, Richard can also type keywords in the text field this would include ingredient name, recipe name or any kind of keywords and would present Richard with a huge list of Recipes, count of the recipes will be displayed on the top, he could navigate through the list by clicking on the page number links provided at the bottom of the page.
 - As a user ,Richard can also fasten his search by checking the Most popular Recipes or the Most viewed recipes button this would order recipes from the highest rating to the lowest rating.
 - Once Richard has decided on what he wants to cook ,he can click on the view recipe button to get details like ingredients and method to prepare the recipe.
 - Finally Richard can also give a vote if the recipe has been good enough to impress his wife.

+**"As a first time user browsing the application"**
-As a user who is browsing through the web application he/she can also click on images provided in the recipe card to see a zoomed in image of the recipe.
+- As a user who is browsing through the web application he/she can also click on images provided in the recipe card to see a zoomed in image of the recipe.
+- As a user , you can browse through the list of existing recipes by click the link **"RECIPES"** on the menu or the **"View All Recipes"** buuton on the home page.
+- Finally as a user, you can View the details of Recipe and Cast a vote if you like it.
+- As a user ,search facilties are also provided based on different user criterias in form of drop downs as well as typing in keywords

 #### Design Process

 [Schema diagram](https://www.dropbox.com/sh/mhe9ef9eevfb536/AAB9BvERCM2JlNUQuhLKDavta?dl=0)<br/>
-While working on the application new features and changes were implemented on the design of the wireframe<br/>
+While working on the application new features and changes were made on the design of the wireframe<br/>
 [Wireframes for Desktop](https://www.dropbox.com/sh/p5v46s3obnoddtc/AACUqugEnEjXy9dlTMVsDK7Fa?dl=0)<br/>
 [Wireframes for IPhone](https://www.dropbox.com/sh/zwvda3088wef633/AABq133OKwyu9Iegan9Etke6a?dl=0)<br/>
 [Wireframes for IPad](https://www.dropbox.com/sh/6nywq8sldsm1ewv/AAA903PRicdp6xeNwA5No1M0a?dl=0)<br/>